 If not bad luck, then perhaps bad doctors.
 Is the fee for service primary care physician community in the Saint Vrain Valley incompetent?

 One thing that has always struck me is how the DPC community drifts so easily into impugning its fee-for-service competitors.
 Attributing a 246 per 1k hospital admit rate to the patients of the local FFS community libels those practitioners.

-The Nextera report, a Nextera press release, and a YouTube video all directly claim a 92.7% reduction in IP admit rate.
+A Nextera press release, and a YouTube video both directly claim a 92.7% reduction in IP admit rate.
+For over seven months, Nextera also included claim that in a since retracted version of its lengthy report.
 Warning members of the public that rejecting Nextera’s services could increase their risk of hospitalization by 1200% goes far beyond reasonable commercial “spin”.
-It’s misleading medical advertising that warrants investigation and sanction.
+That’s misleading medical advertising that warrants investigation and sanction.